 Kaleidoscope canes are complex canes which are built with other base canes as their components.
 In this polymer clay tutorial I'll be showing you a basic Kaleidoscope Cane.

-create different versions of this cane, just by changing out the base
+It's easy to create different versions of this cane, just by changing out the base canes you combine.

 In this tutorial, I'll be sharing one of my favorite leftover techniques - The Leftover Kaleidoscope Cane.